Aghostraa/PrivaCT/README.md

-# PrivaCT

-PrivaCT is a Browser Extension which uses [Prism](https://www.prism.rs) to ensure Trust-minimized Certificate Transparency.
+# PrivaCT: Trust-Minimized Certificate Transparency

+**PrivaCT** is a browser extension that leverages **Prism** to deliver trust-minimized Certificate Transparency (CT) directly to users.

+---

-## Background 📖
+## **Background** 📖

-When you visit a website, your browser establishes a secure connection using TLS certificates issued by trusted certificate authorities (CAs).
-These certificates prove that the site is authentic.
-However, certificate authorities have a history of being compromised or issuing certificates improperly.
-This can lead to man-in-the-middle attacks, phishing sites looking perfectly valid, or government surveillance programs abusing misissued certificates.
-To combat this, the concept of Certificate Transparency (CT) was introduced.
-The idea is that every certificate issued by a CA should be publicly logged in an append-only, tamper-proof transparency log.
-But there’s still a gap — as a user visiting a website, how do you know that the certificate you’re seeing has actually been properly logged in one of these transparency logs?
-That’s where this extension comes in.
+When you visit a website, your browser establishes a secure connection using TLS certificates issued by trusted Certificate Authorities (CAs).
+These certificates verify the site’s authenticity.
+However, CAs have a history of being compromised or issuing certificates improperly, leading to risks like man-in-the-middle attacks, phishing sites appearing legitimate, or even government surveillance programs exploiting misissued certificates.

+To address these issues, **Certificate Transparency (CT)** was introduced.
+CT requires that every certificate issued by a CA be publicly logged in an append-only, tamper-proof transparency log.
+But here’s the catch: as a user, how do you know if the certificate you’re seeing has actually been logged in one of these transparency logs?
+This is where **PrivaCT** steps in.

+---

-## Goal 🎯
+## **Goal** 🎯

-The purpose of this project is to enable everyday users to automatically and transparently check whether a website’s certificate is properly logged in the a Prism based transparency system — right from their browser.
+The goal of PrivaCT is to empower everyday users by automatically and transparently verifying whether a website’s certificate is properly logged in a **Prism-based transparency system** — all from within their browser.
 This brings the benefits of decentralized, trust-minimized certificate transparency directly to end users.

+---

-## Architecture 🏛️
+## **Architecture** 🏛️

-The system consists of three key components:
+The system is built on three core components:

-* A Prism devnet, which acts as a distributed, transparent store for certificates.
+1. **Prism Devnet**: A distributed, transparent store for certificates.
-* A CT Service, which continuously fetches certificates from transparency logs and submits them to Prism.
+2. **CT Service**: Continuously fetches certificates from transparency logs and submits them to Prism.
-* The Browser Extension, which is responsible for verifying certificates directly against the Prism devnet whenever the user visits a website.
+3. **Browser Extension**: Verifies certificates directly against the Prism Devnet whenever a user visits a website.

+---

-## Browser Extension Workflow ⚙️⚙
+## **Browser Extension Workflow** ⚙️

+Here’s how the extension works:

-1. When the user navigates to a website, the extension triggers a background check that extracts the site’s TLS certificate using an API in Firefox.
+1. When a user navigates to a website, the extension triggers a background check.
+2. It extracts the site’s TLS certificate using a Firefox API.
-1. Queries the Prism Full Node to retrieve a Merkle Proof for the certificate
+3. The extension queries the **Prism Full Node** to retrieve a **Merkle Proof** for the certificate.
-1. Fetches the latest root hash from Prism to ensure it’s working with an up-to-date view of the transparency log.
+4. It fetches the latest **root hash** from Prism to ensure it’s working with an up-to-date view of the transparency log.
-1. Verifies the proof using an inclusion proof directly inside the extension.
+5. The extension verifies the proof using an **inclusion proof** directly within the browser.
-1. Validates both the Merkle proof from the CA as well as from prism
+6. It validates both the **Merkle proof** from the CA and the proof from Prism.
-1. Finally, it updates the browser action icon — green if the certificate is valid and logged, red if the certificate fails the check or is missing.
+7. Finally, it updates the browser action icon:
+   - **Green**: The certificate is valid and logged.
+   - **Red**: The certificate fails the check or is missing.

+---

+PrivaCT bridges the gap between Certificate Transparency and user trust, ensuring a safer and more transparent browsing experience.

 ## Development setup 👨‍💻